mdkgray/QA-Tech-Test/README.md

 ---

-DeTAiled project description can be found in the README located in each project folder.
+Detailed project description can be found in the README located in each project folder.